IsabellaSegarra/eds240-infographic/README.md

 ├── plots
 └── README.md
 ```
-- The files `drafting-vz.qmd` and `exploration.qmd` have been added to the gitignore
+- The files `drafting-vz.qmd` and `exploration.qmd` have been added to the gitignore, these contain the explorationg and drafting of my final visualizations.
-- All code to replicate the analysis is within the `final_viz.qmd`
+- All code to replicate the analysis is within the `final_viz.qmd`.
 - The function to clean the data is called `clean_data_function.R`.

 ## Data Access